-"Green Slime" Salsa & Dip Recipes for Halloween
+"Green Slime" Salsa and Dip Recipes for Halloween

 Serve up a creepy Halloween recipe in a plastic bowl with a skeleton propped up against it for some ghoulish fun.
 Spooky serving containers or table settings will make your creepy food ideas even more frightening.
 But it's a fun kind of scary.

-This green dip is made with easy-to-find ingredients, and it is served up with blue chips to add a bit of spooky to the dippers and the green salsa.
+This green dip is made with easy-to-find ingredients, and it is served up with blue chips to add a bit of spookiness to the dippers and the green salsa.
 Fun stuff that's unusual or a bit scary-looking is the best kind of Halloween food idea I can think of.
-And the best part is, you don't have to go out and buy any fancy ingredients... these recipes are all made with regular food that's probably in your kitchen pantry.
+And the best part is, you don't have to go out and buy any fancy ingredients . . . these recipes are all made with regular food that's probably already in your kitchen pantry.

-- 1 pack Frozen Spinach - thawed & I hand squeeze it to drain all the water
+- 1 pack frozen spinach, thawed and squeezed to drain all the water

-- Drain your spinach and then squeeze out any extra water until the spinach is pretty dry.
+- Thaw your spinach and squeeze out any extra water until the spinach is pretty dry.

-- Get your food processor and put the spinach, the cream cheese, the salsa, the sour cream, the garlic, and the salt in.
-Puree it to mix.
-Pour the contents of the processor into a bowl, cover the bowl and chill in the refrigerator until the slime salsa is slightly thick.
+- Get your food processor and put the spinach, cream cheese, salsa, sour cream, garlic, and salt in.
+Puree it.
+Pour the contents of the processor into a bowl, then cover and chill in the refrigerator until the slime salsa is slightly thick.

 Gooey Salsa Verde

-You can find some slimy green salsa at your local food store, I got mine in Trader Joe's, the name reads Trader Jose's!
-You might not find this same brand but I am sure you can find green salsa in most stores.
-Look in the salsa aisle for Salsa Verde.
-It's yummy salsa and it's green... perfect for a gross Halloween recipe.
+You can find some slimy green salsa at your local food store; I got mine in Trader Joe's (the name reads Trader Jose's!).
+You might not find this same brand, but I am sure you can find green salsa in most stores.
+Just look in the salsa aisle for "salsa verde."
+It's yummy salsa and it's green—perfect for a gross Halloween recipe.
 You can even pour it right into a bowl and serve it with chips.

 You can also mix equal amounts of whipped cream cheese to it and stir to mix it well.
 This salsa will be a thicker finished dish since the whipped cream cheese thickens it up.
-This is a tasty, and very easy to make Halloween party dip recipe.
+This is a tasty and easy-to-make Halloween party dip recipe.

-Mix all the ingredients in a bowl... stir and mix well.
-Refrigerate for at least 30 minutes before serving.
-That's all there is to it... serve this dip with chips.
+Mix all the ingredients in a bowl.
+Stir and mix well.
+Refrigerate for at least 30 minutes before serving with chips.
+That's all there is to it.